Limera1n96/WebGL_RubiksCube/README.md

 # WebGL Rubik's Cube
-A simulation of the Rubik's Cube developed in WebGL
+This project contains a simulation of the Rubik's Cube developed in WebGL.

 ### How to use
 Use the following keys to turn the cube (clockwise):